Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 \item There exists a subset $B \subseteq A$ that satisfies: for all finite $F \subseteq B$, the set $B \cap \bigcap_{f \in F} (B-f)$ is syndetic.

 \item The set $A$ belongs to a syndetic, idempotent filter on $\N$. \end{enumerate} \end{Maintheorem}

-The novelty and difficulty of Theorems \ref{mainthm_ds_equivalents} and \ref{intro_mainthm_full_chars_of_dcsyndetic} lie in the third conditions, ones that characterize dynamical syndeticity in terms of membership in a combinatorial object called a syndetic, idempotent filter.
-This connection is, in fact, behind most of the other results in this paper.
+Straightforward combinatorial arguments give that (\ref{intro_item_dcs_combo_condition}) and (\ref{intro_item_member_of_sif}) are equivalent in Theorems \ref{mainthm_ds_equivalents} and \ref{intro_mainthm_full_chars_of_dcsyndetic}.
+The novelty and difficulty of these theorems lie in the equivalence between (\ref{intro_item_def_of_dcs}) and (\ref{intro_item_member_of_sif}), a characterization dynamical syndeticity in terms of membership in a combinatorial object called a syndetic, idempotent filter.
+This connection is, in fact, behind most of the other results in this paper and the companion paper \cite{glasscock_le_2025}.
 We turn our attention toward these objects now.